jimender2/spicebot-old/otherfiles/ChallengesDocumentation.md

 * mysterypotion: With unknown effects!
 Use `.duel mysterypotion` to consume.

+* timepotion: worth 180 seconds of timeout.
+Use `.challenge timepotion` to consume

 Potions can either be used on yourself, or on others.